-Aquatic grooming and Facial fold forcing
+Aquatic grooming, and Facial fold forcing

 Your skin loves water.

-It cleanses it and hydrates it.
+It cleanses and hydrates it.

 Water auto-grooms you.